benjaminfoo/Architect/readme.md

 ### Changelog
-This is the list of changes - the version should be compatible to each other.
+This list contains all changes during development - the versions should be compatible to each other, maybe.
-Your already created entities wont be affected.
+- Your already created entities wont be affected.

-**Remember**
+Remember
 - Alpha versions (a) are unstable and in subject of larger changes - expect bugs.
-- Beta versions (b) are more stable and in subject of smaller bugfixes - expect less bugs.
+- Beta versions are more stable and in subject of smaller bugfixes - expect less bugs :).

-v0.5.1a
+Version 0.5.1b
+- updated available constructions
+- added keybinding fallback
+- limited users ability of deletion - its now only possible to delete objects created by the user
+- updated documentation

+Version 0.5.1a
-- increased compatibility to other modifications
+- increased compatibility with other modifications

-v0.5a
+Version 0.5a
 - added useable entities (like chairs, benches, beds, etc.)
 - added custom actions and new entities (generator, cooking)
 - added basic custom crafting system
 - refactored project, upgraded entity-model, controller, utils, documentation etc.
 - removed invalid references from assets

-v0.4b
+Version 0.4b
 - added option to rebind keys (look at the keybinds.cfg file to define your own keys)
 - added further docs

-v0.3b
+Version 0.3b
 - added console commands
 - refactoring, ui finish
 - documentation, screenshots

-v0.2b
+Version 0.2b
 - bug-fixes, removed all known problems
 - finished major refactoring
 - unique naming of entities (GUIDs)
 - setup proper constructions

-v0.1b
+Version 0.1b
 - advanced ingame-console functionality
 - added persistence (constructions wont get lost on save- & loading a level)

-v0.1
+Version 0.1a
 - basic functionality
 - construct and deconstruct buildings
 - mock-api

-##### Thanks / Credits / Links
+##### Thanks / Credits
-- [Warhorse Studios](https://warhorsestudios.cz) for making such a great game, engine & sdk
+Big thanks to [Warhorse Studios](https://warhorsestudios.cz) for creating such a great game, with engine, assets & sdk - this fun project wouldnt be possible without you.

+Also big thanks to the modding community on nexus﻿ and discord (i dont know the public link currently, TODO).

+Thanks @sexybiscuit for creating the great video on how to use and install the modification!

+###### FAQ / Known problems :(
+You should know that developing mods is just a really small side hobby of mine - so you have to experience bugs, crashes, lowered sleeping quality because of lost save games - but im giving my best, however as always, create backups of whatever youre doing right now if possible.
+The following is a list of questions and answers and known problems :( of the project.

+The people are ignoring my constructions.
+Yes that happens, because, I think of an outdated navmesh - I dont know if its possible to do it at runtime, but maybe if someone at warhorse studios sees this - is this doable?

+The constructions are still available even though ive deleted the mod >:( !
+Yes, this is true.

+Vegetation and some other models arent removeable
+Yes, this is also true.

+I want feature x!
+Me too!
+Write me a message!

+I cant spawn any animals with this mod!
+This is true but I never claimed this (but gamestar.de﻿ did), however ill be thinking about this!

+Nothing works!
+This is too bad - you could take a look into your kcd.log file within your kingdom come folder and look for errors.

+The user interface is so minimal!
+How dare you!
+This ui looks great!
+But you are correct its a bit work to scroll through the list - but there will be some kind of solution to this.

+Are you some kind of wizard?
+No but the people at warhorse studios are.

+This looks like an emulated version of FO4!
+I love FO4 and the workshop but in case of building things I always preferred garry's mod (the beta version of it) with wiremod.